farhanhubble/traffic-signs-recognizer/writeup.md

 | Road work     		| Road work           							|

 The model was able to correctly guess 4 of the 5 traffic signs, that is it has an accuracy of 80%.
+This is far less than the ~95% accuracy yieded on the test set.
+This could be becuase of overfitting but a sample size of 5 is too small to draw any conclusions.

 For the first image, the model was absolutely confident that it was a bumpy road sign (probability of 1.0).
 The top five soft max probabilities were